yanga9345/cs3342_smurf/README.md

 I've included in this PR:

-[ ] everything I'll need to build a running version of your submission (source,
+[X] everything I'll need to build a running version of your submission (source,
     dependency loading, etc)
+to run all tests, navigate to test_cases/ and run "run_tests.bat"

-[ ] a build file that will create an executable (if required)
+[ ] a build file that will create an executable (if required) I don't create an executable

 [X] a script that will run the tests (if you're making a test-based submission)
 ---script is located in test_cases and is called run_tests.bat---